 This pumpkin cheesecake is bursting with flavor.
 Its small size makes it the perfect end to a small family dinner.
 Plus, it’s made with an Instant Pot!
+This six inch cake is part of my collection of small cake recipes.

 A while back I posted some results and tips on Instant Pot cheesecakes after testing out some recipes from two trustworthy bloggers.
 As expected, they turned out flawless and I told myself I would have to revisit with some of my own cheesecake recipes.
 Well, the season is calling for an Instant Pot pumpkin cheesecake!
 (Plus, I got carried away at the market and bought one too many cans of pumpkin puree)